AnuragSakharkar/Major_Project/Proposal.md

 # Major Project Proposal

 ### Description
-I'm going to build a game maybe a multiplayer FPS, in unity.
+I'm going to build a retroarcade gaming gaming machine.

 ### Need to have list
-  - Movement mechanics
-  - Shooting + damage + ammo
+  - At least 5 games
-  - Must look nice
+  - Customizatoin
-  - Have an offline mode w/bots

 ### Nice to have list
-  - Must look better than "nice"
-  - Have actual character customization (colors and stuff)
+  - >7 games
+  -